mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 * The wafer clip was meant to be a snap fit, but it wasn't quite snappy enough and the wafer fell off a couple of times.
 * The clearance between the aluminium and the PCBs was meant to limit the chain to around 15 degrees of movement but it can actually move around 45 degrees.
-* The FFC cables are too exposed, fragile and can get pulled out by excessive chain flexing.
+* The FFC cables are too exposed and can get pulled out of their tiny sockets by the excessive chain flexing that often happens when I'm fighting other electronic super heroes.

 We were never convinced by the FFCs so as consummate professionals we had designed in a backup: extra pads on the back of the boards we could just solder wires to.
 I executed a high pressure fix right before my interview with [Make](https://makezine.com/article/maker-news/hackaday-supercon-2023-lights-up-pasadena/)!